-Yes, your local Research Design Service may be available, or alternatively, you can contact the SPCR Patient and Public Involvement and Engagement Manager (Esther van Vliet, email@example.com) to discuss the development of your PPI plans.
+Yes, your local Research Design Service may be available to provide support, or alternatively, you can contact the SPCR Patient and Public Involvement and Engagement Manager (Esther van Vliet, email@example.com) to discuss the development of your PPI plans.
 Each member also has a PPI lead in place who might be able to support you.
-Additional guidelines can be found in the PPI section of the SPCR website under resources for researcher.
+Additional guidelines can be found in the PPI section of the SPCR website under resources for researchers.

 What are the start dates for the fellowships?

-Usually the GP Career Progression Fellowships start in August of the year you submitted the application.
+Usually the Primary Care Clinicians Career Progression Fellowships start in August of the year you submitted the application, though there is some flexibility with this start date.
 The Post-Doctoral Fellowships start, depending on which competition you applied for, in either April of October.

 Will there be more opportunities to apply for a fellowship from the SPCR?

 Yes there will be.
-The GP Career Progression Fellowship competition will run annually.
-The Post-Doctortoral Fellowship competition will be run twice a year (in Autumn and Spring), once with an expected start date in October, once with a start date in April.
+The Primary Care Clinicians Career Progression Fellowship competition will run annually, launching in February/ March.
+The Post-Doctortoral Fellowship competition will be run twice a year; in Autumn with an expected start date in April and in Spring with an expected start date in October.